-Music 1 offers musicians an opportunity to enrich their skills and understanding and is highly recommended for any students interested in studying the music subjects at VCE level.
+The Year 10 Music course offers musicians an opportunity to enrich their skills and understanding and is highly recommended for any students interested in studying the music subjects at VCE level.

 For students with a commitment and a love for music, this elective will develop music performance skills in a solo and/or a group context by providing learning in the areas of performance, theory, aural skill and music analysis.